SkafteNicki/dtu_mlops/projects/projects.md

 The project description will serve as an guideline for us at the exam that you have somewhat reached the goals that you set out to do.

-By the end of the day (17:00) you should upload your project description (in the `README.md` file) + whatever you have done on the project until now to github.
-When this is done one of your group members should send a email to **nsde@dtu.dk** with:
+By the end of the day (17:00) you should upload your project description (in the `README.md` file) + whatever you have done on the project until now to a github repository.
+When this you have done this, on DTU Learn go to assignments and hand in (as a group) the project description.

-* Link to github page
-* The study number of all members of the group
-* Your project description

-We will briefly look over your github repository and project description to check that everything is fine.
+We will briefly (before next Monday) look over your github repository and project description to check that everything is fine.
+If we have any questions/concerns we will contact you.

 ## Project checklist